digital-work-lab/literature-review-seminar/slides/00-orga.md

 - 2014-2018: **Disseration** on the scientific impact of literature reviews
 - 2020-2023: Postdoctoral fellowship at HEC Montréal (Canada):

-    - worked with **Guy Paré**, Ph.D., a frequent co-author and mentor, who serves as a Senior Editor for Literature Reviews at JAIS
+    - Worked with **Guy Paré**, Ph.D., a frequent co-author and mentor, who serves as a Senior Editor for Literature Reviews at JAIS
-    - served as a TA for the **literature review seminar** for Ph.D. students at five universities in Montréal
+    - Served as a TA for the **literature review seminar** for Ph.D. students at five universities in Montréal

 - I have **published 20 papers related to literature reviews** (out of 30)
 - I started developing **CoLRev**, a Python tool for literature reviews